 How the Curriculum is Structured

 Our K-5 curriculum offers either two or three hours of literacy instruction per day, depending on the grade level.
 At the heart of the curriculum, at all grade levels, are the hour-long module lessons.
 Each grade level includes four modules, which span a full school year.
 The four modules allow students to build important content knowledge based on a compelling topic related to science, social studies, or literature.
-Each module uses rich, authentic text throughout.
+Each module uses rich, authentic texts throughout.

 K-2 Language Arts